Silver Price Manipulation: Fact or Fantasy? (Updated 2023)

 At the urgent request of independent investors, the US Commodities Futures Trading Commission (CFTC) has commented several times on allegations of silver price manipulation.
 Its most recent investigation, which was confirmed in 2008 and closed in 2013, did not result in any charges.

-“Based upon the law and evidence as they exist at this time, there is not a viable basis to bring an enforcement action with respect to any firm or its employees related to our investigation of silver markets,” the CFTC said in a statement released at the time.
+“Based upon the law and evidence as they exist at this time, there is not a viable basis to bring an enforcement action with respect to any firm or its employees related to our investigation of silver markets,” the CFTC said.

-These are not the only instances of large banks being involved in silver price manipulation lawsuits.
-In another recent case, JPMorgan settled a lawsuit over alleged precious metals “spoofing” for an undisclosed amount; it also agreed to pay US$920 million to resolve federal agency probes regarding manipulation of multiple markets, including precious metals.
+These are not by any means the only instances of large banks being involved in silver price manipulation lawsuits.
+In another recent case, JPMorgan settled a lawsuit over alleged precious metals “spoofing” for an undisclosed amount; it also agreed to pay US$60 million to resolve federal agency probes regarding manipulation of multiple markets, including precious metals.

 Back in 2011, INN asked readers the question, “Do you believe the silver market is rigged?” with 66 percent of respondents answering, “Yes.”
 At the time, INN shared the results with some of the most notable names in the precious metals market, and a few were kind enough to comment.